Imtiyaj5791/DevOps-Journey/Important/AWS.md

 For example, if someone creates or deletes an S3 bucket, we can use CloudTrail to check who performed the action and when it happened.

----

-# 45 How have you used CloudTrail in your environment?

-In my environment, we mainly use CloudTrail during troubleshooting.

-For example, if an EC2 instance is unexpectedly rebooted or an AWS resource is modified, we check CloudTrail to identify who performed the action and when it was performed.

----

 # 46 What is the difference between CloudWatch and CloudTrail?